 Fun fact: Take a look at the tongue of your Stan Smiths.
 Now take a look at a photo of Stan.
 Notice anything different?
 The image you’ll see on the shoe was taken during the only time in Stan’s adult life when he didn’t have a moustache.
 In fact, his famous moustache only appears on one special skateboarding edition of the Stan Smith shoe released in the 2000s.

 The 1980s – 1990s: The Stan Smith breaks records

 It wasn’t until 1978 that adidas dropped ‘Haillet’ from the shoe’s name, and with that began a new era for the Stan Smith.
 By the 1980s, its popularity as an on-court performance shoe was beginning to wane, but off-court, this was a totally different story.

 By 1989, adidas and Stan Smith made their way into the Guinness Book of Records after selling a staggering 22 million pairs.
-Today that number stands somewhere around 40 million pairs… and rising.

 The 2000s – 2010s: Give it a rest